Robert William Keate: Early life and family

 Keate was born in 1814 in Westminster, London, the second son and one of four children of Robert Keate, the brother of John Keate.
 His older brother Charles died soon after leaving school.
 Keate was educated at Eton College and later Christ Church, Oxford.
 He played some cricket at school, playing at Lord's in his final year against Winchester College and in the annual Eton v Harrow match.
-He graduated in 1836 and was awarded his Masters degree in 1842 before being called to the bar at Lincoln's Inn in 1844.
+He graduated in 1836 and was awarded his master's degree in 1842 before being called to the bar at Lincoln's Inn in 1844.

 Cricket career

-Keate made his first-class debut for the Gentlemen in the 1832 Gentlemen v Players fixture before going up to Oxford later in the year.
-At university he played three first-class matches for the university side and in 1835 played the first of 21 matches for MCC.
-He also played first-class cricket for the Gentlemen of Kent, a Fast Bowlers side, the Gentlemen of England, a Hampshire XI, and an England XI against Kent in 1840.
-In his 39 first-class matches, he scored 387 runs and took two wickets.
+Keate made his debut for the Gentlemen in the 1832 Gentlemen v Players fixture before going up to Oxford later in the year.
+At university he played three matches for the university and in 1835 played the first of 21 matches for Marylebone Cricket Club (MCC).
+He also played for the Gentlemen of Kent, a Fast Bowlers team, the Gentlemen of England, Hampshire, and an England Eleven against Kent in 1840.